HuziTaiwo/HuziTaiwo/README.md

 ## I'm a Frontend Develeoper and User Interface Designer!

-- 🤠 I'm currently working as an intern at [Zuri internship website](https://internship.zuri.team)!
+- 🤠 I'm currently working as an intern at [Zuri](https://internship.zuri.team)!
 - 🌱 I'm currently learning everything
 - 👯 I'm looking forward to collaborate with other Developers and Designers
 - 🎮 I really love coding, skateboarding and playing games